Evenilink/KISS/ESOF-docs/Report 5 - Software Maintenance Evolution.md

 The difficult part came afterwards.
 We had to find a way to change the Default Launcher.

 Well, turns out this is simply impossible to do programmatically.
-As you can imagine, allowing an application to set the default behaviour of the phone would be a major security problem.
+As you can imagine, allowing an application to set the default behavior of the phone would be a major security problem.

-As such, the only solution is to ask the user to change the Default Launcher himself.
-But how can this be accomplished?
+As such, the only solution was to ask the user to change the Default Launcher himself.
+But how could this be accomplished?

 We could create an [App Chooser](https://developer.android.com/training/basics/intents/sending.html#AppChooser), but that raised a problem.
 It didn't allow the user to set an app as default.
 It only allowed to select the app for that *specific* action, at that *specific* moment.
 So this wouldn't be any good.